Table of Contents

 By Joe Rich

-What is an ESC?
+What is an ESC for on a RC car.
 When I was building a RC car recently i was getting ready to set up the electronics and a question popped into my head.
 What is an ESC or electronic speed controller and how does it work?
 Are they easy to set up?
 What is the difference between a brushed and brushless ESC?
 Can brushless work with a brushed motor?
 Or vice versa?

 Before electronic speed controllers